Carvago/career-framework/salary.md

 # Salary

-We define salary bounds based on your [career track](readme.md#career-tracks) and [score](readme.md#score).
+We define bands based on your [career track](readme.md#career-tracks) and [score](readme.md#score).
 Your score determines your job title and therefore your salary bounds.
-The main purpose of the lower bounds is to ensure **fairness** across whole tech team and that nobody is underpaid.
-And as you get better, it also ensures that getting a raise is **guaranteed**.
-So at the moment, it's mainly an "alerting" mechanism for managers rather than a magic formula that determines the exact salary, especially because we acknowledge that the competencies do not capture full spectrum of stuff that everyone does.
+It is primarily a ranging mechanism rather than a magic formula that determines the exact salary.
+Especially because we acknowledge that the competencies do not capture full spectrum of stuff that everyone does.

 ## Normalization